Scheduling & Fees

 What is a Superbill?

 A superbill is a statement of accounts that includes all the information such as diagnoses and procedure codes that insurance companies need in order to process a claim.
+This may be available for client's seeing a Licensed therapist that want to use a PPO out of network policy.

 What is the benefit of cash pay?